neomutt/neomutt.github.io/_dev/hard-problems.md

 it.
 The reason we haven't done that already is mostly the missing time of our core developers team.

-### Refactoring the code and its build system, making mutt testable
+### Refactoring the code and its build system, making Mutt testable

 This is probably the problem, we would profit the most from your help.
 We are a small team of programmers with even smaller amount of freetime, so big